Dor Daim: Attitude to Kabbalah

-Reincarnation and Invocation of Saints

-Another matter of dispute between Dor Daim and the Kabbalists concerns the Dor Daim's rejection of gilgul, the idea of reincarnation in Judaism.
-They support their rejection with writings of Saadia Gaon (892-942) who dismissed reincarnation as an unauthentic Jewish belief.
+Another matter of dispute between Dor Daim and the Kabbalists concerns the Dor Daim's rejection of the concept gilgulim, the idea of reincarnation in Judaism. [citation needed] They support their rejection with writings of Saadia Gaon (892-942) who dismissed reincarnation as an unauthentic Jewish belief.
 Non-Dor Dai disciples of Maimonides and many mainstream Orthodox Jews share this perspective.

-Dor Daim also disapproves of soliciting angels or tzaddiqim (Jewish saints).
-They disapprove of such practices regardless of one's location, even if the individual desires that the angel or saint intercede with God.
-Like all Meqoriim, Dor Daim considers such practices antithetical to the essential principles of Judaism: to serve the God without joining partners or mediators.
-This is based on their understanding of the books mentioned above, and specifically on the laws concerning mediator (sarsur) or an advocate (melitz) mentioned in the Mishneh Torah and the fifth of the Thirteen Principles of Faith.
-Prayer, in Judaism, is a form of worship: as the ancient sages of Israel are well known to have stated, "What is the service of the heart?
-This is prayer."

-In addition to the issue of invoking forces other than the Almighty, Dor Daim and Meqoriim in general disapprove of the common practice of visiting the graves, shrines, or monuments of saints, even if an individual does not request from a force other than the Almighty.
+Dor Daim and Meqoriim in general disapprove of the common practice of visiting the graves, shrines, or monuments of saints, even if an individual does not request from a force other than the Almighty.
 Basing themselves on Talmudic sources codified in the Mishneh Torah, they believe this to be a prohibition instituted by the Sages of the Great Court established under Moses - the Sanhedrin.
 They generally consider this prohibition to have been instituted as a means to distance the people of Israel from the possibility of transgressing what Meqoriim consider to be the Biblical prohibitions of establishing a "monument" (prohibited even without any connection to idolatry) and from invoking any force other than the Almighty.
 They state that this is the same reason Jewish tradition explains why Moses' burial place is deliberately unknown.This all is in stark contrast to the mainstream custom of visiting Jewish graves (e.g. on the Eve of Rosh Hashana) and praying there, as brought in the Shulchan Aruch and Mishna Beruruah without controversy.
 Indeed, the custom is well rooted in Talmudic sources and the works of the Rishonim.
 Some examples are that Joseph cried at his mother's grave before going to Egypt (Sefer ha- Yashar); Before being exiled, the Jewish people wept at Rachel's Tomb (Rashi, Vayechi 48:7); Caleb prayed at The Cave of the Patriarchs before confronting the spies (Sotah 34b).
 See also Ta’anis 23b.